lordmilko/ClrDebug/Samples/NativeSymbols/README.md

 If no symbols could be found for a given module in the symbol store chain, DbgHelp will still try and find symbols for module using some basic heuristics.
 If a module was locally built and its PE metadata points to a PDB on your system, DbgHelp will successfully locate this PDB and you'll be able to resolve symbols.

+Despite what you may think, DbgHelp's `SymEnumSymbols` function does not in fact enumerate all symbols; rather, it appears to only enumerate symbols of type `Function` or `PublicSymbol` (which pretty much seems to be functions too).
+To *actually* enumerate all symbols, one must use the `SymSearch` function instead.
+Typically you would instruct `SymSearch` to display top level (global) symbols only, however for the purposes of this sample we display nested symbols as well (such as UDT fields, denoted as type `Data`).

 ## Gotchas

 * [Microsoft.SymbolStore](https://github.com/dotnet/symstore) (which our *SymbolStore* sample is based on) combines base HTTP URLs with the relative path to your PDB via the `Uri.TryCreate` method; a side effect of this is that part of the base URL will be truncated if it does not end in a trailing slash.
 For consistency with *Microsoft.SymbolStore* (in case you decide to use that instead), our *SymbolStore* sample retains this dodgy URI creation behavior, which *NativeSymbols* demonstrates how to work around
+* `SymEnumTypes` does not allow specifying a mask; as such, it's better to use `SymEnumTypesByName` instead
+* Not all symbols can be used with all symbol functions.
+You can't `SymFromAddr` a UDT for example